Frequently Asked Questions

 All our coffees are pre-treated by the Lendrich process in which the coffee is subjected to hot steam treatment for very intense cleaning.
 Processing green coffee beans using steam, pressure, temperature and humidity causes a certain modification of the substances in the green coffee beans, in particular of the carbohydrates and proteins, and may result in small colour changes of the beans.
 To some extent, this may also result in a degradation and alteration of acids.
-This is why Dieckmann Aroma Kaffee is very stomach-friendly and offers excellent digestibility.
+This is why Dieckmann Aroma Kaffee is very mild.

 Which type of preparation and grind should I use?